AlexandrAmelchenko/MTGHelper-iOS/README.md

 # MTGHelper-iOS
-iOS app that may be helpful for Magic The gathering players
+iOS app that may be helpful for Magic The Gathering players